rotki/rotki/docs/usage_guide.rst

 Ethereum Transactions
 =====================

 rotki is capable of getting and decoding (understand what is happening) your ethereum transactions.
 When you visit the ``Ethereum Transactions`` section the process to obtain all the information will start.
-You will be able to check the status in a informative breakdown per address
+You will be able to check the status in a informative breakdown per address.

 .. image:: images/eth_tx_query_process.png
    :alt: Ethereum transactions query status breakdown
    :align: center

 It is possible that you need to redecode some transactions if the set of decoding rules is modified.
 To redecode a transaction you have two possibilities.
 The first of them is to click on the three dots to display the options for an ethereum transaction and click on ``Redecode events``.
 This will start the process to read the transaction's events again and try to understand what happened in them.

 .. image:: images/redecode_events.png
    :alt: Menu to redecode events for an ethereum transaction
    :align: center